espressif/esp-idf/docs/en/api-reference/peripherals/adc_oneshot.rst

 .. only:: SOC_ADC_DMA_SUPPORTED

-    - A specific ADC unit can only work under one operating mode at any one time, either Continuous Mode or Oneshot Mode. :cpp:func:`adc_oneshot_read` has provided the protection.
+    - A specific ADC unit can only work under one operating mode at any one time, either continuous mode or oneshot mode. :cpp:func:`adc_oneshot_read` has provided the protection.

 .. only:: esp32 or esp32s2 or esp32s3

-    - ADC2 is also used by the Wi-Fi. :cpp:func:`adc_oneshot_read` has provided the protection between Wi-Fi driver and ADC continuous mode driver.
+    - ADC2 is also used by the Wi-Fi. :cpp:func:`adc_oneshot_read` has provided the protection between Wi-Fi driver and ADC oneshot mode driver.

 .. only:: esp32c3